Kreusada/Kreusada-Cogs/raffle/documentation.rst

 **Description**

-Add a member to the prevented list of a raffle.
+Remove a member from the prevented list of a raffle.

 **Aliases**